charlesvill/ObsidianVault/Computer Science/Full Stack Dev/REACT.md

 ### Refs and Memoization
 #### useRef hook
-- this is the solution to not being able to use query selector to change class names and the likes, such as changing text content.
+- this is the solution to not being able to use query selector to change class names and the likes, such as changing text content. this is in direct opposition to using something like document.queryselector to hold reference to elements on the page. here is a good article on using useRef for the many ways that you can use web api such as queryselector and getelementbyid : https://www.meje.dev/blog/useref-not-queryselector
+- here is an article on the many use cases for useRef beside the usual of getting reference to elements inthe dom this article is essential and notes should be taken  https://overreacted.io/making-setinterval-declarative-with-react-hooks/
 ```jsx
 import { useRef, useEffect } from "react";